In this article, Clive from cardcollector.co.uk shares his expert advice on how to profit from finding your old childhood Pokémon cards.

 - e.g. 1999 Pokemon Base Set Charizard

-Then on the left-hand side of the eBay search results, it let’s you filter for ‘Sold Items’.
-So long as the condition of your card matches what the sold card looks like, you now have a decent indication of the current value of your card.
+Then, on the left-hand side of the eBay search results, you can filter for ‘Sold Items’.
+As long as the condition of your card matches what the sold card looks like, you now have a decent indication of its current value.

 Do this for every card you wish to sell, add them up, and there you have it – the approximate value of your collection!